-- Provides the \$1.18 billion investment in 2023-24 and 2024-25 for the Homeless Housing, Assistance and Prevention Program (HHAPP) to provide jurisdictions with flexible funding to address homelessness issues.
-(Note: additional funds come from moving bonus round funding up sooner). - Adopts placeholder trailer bill language for the HHAPP program Rounds 5 and 6, including additional accountability provisions, adopts language to add stronger metrics to the homelessness grant programs, and proposes to continue to work with the Administration on possible inclusion of additional measures. - Includes \$731,000 in 2023-24, and \$223,000 in 2024-25, and ongoing and one position to address the current and anticipated ongoing workload stemming from an increase in oversight and strategic coordination required to support existing Agency programs along with significant growth in the data and cyber-security domain. - Adopts two positions and \$339,000 (General Fund) in 2023-24, two positions and \$323,000 (General Fund) in 2024-25, and ongoing to implement the provisions required by SB 914 (Chapter 665, Statutes of 2022) for the California Interagency Council on Homelessness (Cal-ICH). - Adopts placeholder trailer bill language for Cal-ICH's Advisory Committees and working groups.
+- Provides the \$1.1 billion investment in 2023-24 and intent language for additional funding 2024-25 for the Homeless Housing, Assistance and Prevention Program (HHAPP) to provide jurisdictions with flexible funding to address homelessness issues.
+(Note: additional funds come from moving bonus round funding up sooner.) - Adopts trailer bill language for the Rounds 5 program, including Regional Homeless Action Plans that includes specific metrics and action items by region, and reprogramming prior bonus rounds 3 and 4 in an expedited manner.
+Includes intent language to transition the HHAPP grant program and other grant programs from the Interagency Council on Homelessness to the Department of Housing and Community Development. - Includes \$731,000 in 2023-24, and \$223,000 in 2024-25, and ongoing and one position to address the current and anticipated ongoing workload stemming from an increase in oversight and strategic coordination required to support existing Agency programs along with significant growth in the data and cyber-security domain. - Adopts two positions and \$339,000 (General Fund) in 2023-24, two positions and \$323,000 (General Fund) in 2024-25, and ongoing to implement the provisions required by SB 914 (Chapter 665, Statutes of 2022) for the California Interagency Council on Homelessness (Cal-ICH). - Adopts trailer bill language for Cal-ICH's Advisory Committees and working groups.